Adam and Eve’s original sin produced a plethora of undesirable consequences that account for the imperfections in the world and our lives.

 Adam and Eve ignored God’s moral truth and decided for themselves what constituted right and wrong.
 We inherited their propensity to define morality for ourselves.

-Each of us now determines right and wrong based on our desires, current circumstances, and individual worldview.
+Each of us now determines right and wrong based on our desires, current circumstances, and worldview.
 God’s moral truth is just one option from which to choose.

 Our personalized moral codes enable us to justify all sorts of selfish attitudes and behaviors that disregard the needs and concerns of others.